Who we are:

 - All students have one lesson of core PE a week

 In Year 10/11 we do not formally assess performance in practical activities.

 We simply look at attitude to learning and give them an ATL grade; whilst teaching various different practical activities.

 There is not a qualification for Core PE.
-However, students do participate in a sport leader leadership course, which can be added to their CV for college and employment purposes.
+However, students do have the option of participating in a sport leader leadership course, which can be added to their CV for college and employment purposes.